-Eligible Class(es) For Coverage: All Full-time Active Employees of MercyOne Des Moines who are executives who are on US. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding physicians, temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time Active Employees at Holy Cross Health Ft.
+Lauderdale who are physicians hired prior to January 1, 2000 who elected the 60% plan who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding temporary, leased or seasonal employees.
 Also excluding the following: